 What Conditions Can Music Therapy Treat?

-Music therapy can treat several conditions, and a therapist might try this kind of therapy to see if it can help make the patient more successful in their recovery.
+Music therapy can treat several conditions, and a therapist might see the benefit of using music in therapy for teen patients to see if it can help make the patient more successful in their recovery.
 Music therapy is generally used along with other treatments for various mental or behavioral health conditions.
 This form of therapy can be very non-threatening and even fun for adolescent participants.